schleuder/schleuder-website/schleuder/docs/concept.md

 {% include docs-head.md version=3.4 %}

-Schleuder is a gpg-enabled mailing list manager with resending capabilities.
+Schleuder is an OpenPGP-enabled mailing list manager with resending capabilities.
 This document tries to explain what that means.

 ## An email hub for groups